Bahat159/Safe-copy-script/README.md

-I can’t delete a previous message that’s already in the chat history, but here’s the README in pure .md format so you can save it directly as README.md.

-Safe Copy Script
+##Safe Copy Script

-A robust Bash script for safely copying files from one directory to another with comprehensive error handling, logging, and optional overwrite support.
+##A robust Bash script for safely copying files from one directory to another with comprehensive error handling, logging, and optional overwrite support.

 Features